Raider-Arts/painter-megascan-link/README.md

 **Done it?** all right it's time to clone this repository and start coding !!

 After you made your changes don't forget to test them!!

-And please i'm trying to keep this plugin without any external dependencies for the ease of usage for everyone! so try to rely on what the already build-in python installation of Substance Designer has to offer

 I hope this plugin helped you.